npt/activity-aware-firefox/README.markdown

 After you stop using some Plasma Activities and as such the Firefox Profiles, you may be left with Profiles staying around.
 You can use `firefox --ProfileManager` to manage your existing Profiles, including removing them.

 If I find a safe way to clean up in an automated way, I will add it.

+## Firefox Sync

+If you want to make sure the new Firefox Profiles look similar to each other, you might want to

+With Firefox Sync you can decide (per Profile/device) which of the following you want to sync:

+- bookmarks
+- history
+- open tabs – does not auto-sync tabs, but allows you to move tabs between Profiles (and devices)
+- logins and passwords – uses Firefox Lockwise
+- credit card info
+- add-ons
+- preferences – not all preferences are synced though, as some are deemed too specific to be safely synced

+One way of achieving something similar locally would be to carefully copy the contents of the default profile’s folder into the new profile’s folder.
+But that is not advised, because there are many things that are profile-specific, so if you do that, things tend to break.

 ## Rename Firefox windows to match the Activities